goldbergyoni/node-chaos-monkey/readme.md

 - Browse to `http/s://{host}/chaos` and trigger some chaos
 - Invoke the API `POST: http/s://{host}/chaos/random`

 This will trigger a random chaos, multiple pranks will get executed (e.g. memory overload, uncaught exceptions).
-Follow the log or the UI to see whatg happened and whether your app stayed resillience
+Follow the log or the UI to see what happened and whether your app stayed resilience

 ## 5 min start (full functionality)
 A. **Install:** `npm install node-chaos-monkey`